Jasmine joined the team last month.

 Before you joined the team, where were you?
 What led you to the outré way?

-I always thought I wanted to do strictly print design, so I set my sights on some of my favourite magazines once I left university.
-Luckily, I got a role working for a large media company in Camden Town where I got to work for some amazing magazine brands like Q, Mojo and Grazia.
+I always thought I wanted to strictly be a print designer, so I set my sights on some of my favourite magazines once I left university.
+I got a role working for a large media company in Camden Town where I got to work for some amazing magazine brands like Q, Mojo and Grazia.

 I also got to dabble occasionally with digital design and branding, and I realised that I was limiting myself.
 I wanted to do more. outré creative definitely has the variety I was looking for!